 Planes tend to fly over the River Tagus, so those seated on the right-hand side will get the best first sight of the city.

-Wizz Air flies direct from London Luton from £26 return; journey time is around three hours.
+Wizz Air flies direct from London Luton and EasyJet from London Gatwick; journey time is around three hours.
 Lisbon Airport lies 7km north-east of the city centre and has ATMs, car hire and free WiFi.
-There are plans for a new airport to open in 2022.
+There are plans for a new airport to open in 2035.

 Most long distance trains stop at Lisbon’s Oriente station, which has fast rail connections.
 It takes around 10 minutes to get into the city centre.
 The national rail operator is Combois de Portugal (CP)